adonisjs/v5-docs/content/guides/http/exception-handling.md

 }
 ```

-## Http Exception Handler
+## HTTP exception handler

 The following features are only available when the global exception handler extends the [HttpExceptionHandler](https://github.com/adonisjs/core/blob/develop/src/HttpExceptionHandler/index.ts) class.
 If you decide not to extend from this class, then the following features will not work.

 ### Status pages

-The `statusPages` page property on the exception handler allows you to associate edge templates to a range of error status codes.
+The `statusPages` page property on the exception handler allows you to associate Edge templates to a range of error status codes.

 In the following example, all 404 errors will render the `errors/not-found.edge` template and the errors between the range of _500 - 599_ will render the `errors/server-error.edge` template.